Mars Saga

 Mars Saga is a role-playing video game developed by Westwood Associates and published by Electronic Arts for the Commodore 64 in 1988.

-Following a legal battle against Electronic Arts for rights on the franchise, Westwood turned to Infocom to publish the Apple II and MS-DOS ports.
+Following a legal battle regarding the franchise's intellectual property, Westwood contracted Infocom to publish the Apple II and MS-DOS ports.

 Plot

 The player takes the role of Tom Jetland, a down-on-his-luck space traveller trapped on Mars after crashing his ship.
 While searching for jobs to make enough money to get back off the planet, he discovers a conspiracy hiding contact with what seems to be alien life.

 The player visits the four Martian cities of Primus, Progeny, Parallax, and Proscenium, traverses the Martian surface, and visits abandoned mines.

 The combat system features a bird's eye view of the battlefield.
 The player queues instructions for the party's characters to perform in real time.

 Reception

 Computer Gaming World described the game as accessible to newcomers to the genre, including features like auto-mapping, allowing the player to save without switching disks, and allowing the computer to control the player's characters during combat.